 Alcohol abuse and depression commonly occur together.
 While this might be a coincidence, the two disorders have clear connections.
 Explore the links between alcohol and depression as well as the need for dual diagnosis support in alcohol addiction rehab.

-How Depression Can Lead to Alcohol Abuse
+How Can Depression Lead to Alcohol Abuse?

-If people don’t seek treatment for depression, or even if treatment is unsuccessful, they may try to self-medication with alcohol.
+If people don’t seek treatment for depression, or even if treatment is unsuccessful, they may try self-medication with alcohol.
 Drinking alcohol can feel like a temporary fix, but the opposite is true.
 Alcohol is actually a depressant, which only makes the situation worse.
+Anyone who drinks alcohol on a regular basis can develop an addiction.
+However, those who abuse alcohol and need depression treatment and anxiety treatment are even more likely to develop alcohol abuse disorders.

 Why Alcohol Abuse Can Lead to Depression